Distinguished University Professor, Communication Design: Graphic Design

-Eric Ligon has been a member of the faculty Communication Design program in the College of Visual Arts and Design since 1997.
+Eric Ligon has been a faculty Communication Design program member in the College of Visual Arts and Design since 1997.

 Areas of Expertise: Typography, publication design and brand development.

-Eric Ligon has been a member of the faculty Communication Design program in the College of Visual Arts and Design since 1997.
-Prior to his appointment as associate dean, he served as the program coordinator for the communication design program for eight years.
+Eric Ligon has been a faculty Communication Design program member in the College of Visual Arts and Design since 1997.
+Before he was appointed associate dean, he served as the program coordinator for the communication design program for eight years.
 He especially loves teaching typography courses.
 In 2012, Ligon was honored as a Distinguished University Professor at UNT.

 He was president and co-founder of BrailleInk., a non-profit organization that produced dual-use, braille and print children’s books that encourage sighted and blind individuals to share reading time.
-His design work on this format was been featured in People Magazine, the Lions Club International Magazine, and a variety of local and national newspapers, radio and television news programs.
+His design work on this format was featured in People Magazine, the Lions Club International Magazine, and various local and national newspapers, radio and television news programs.